kubil6y/tw-anf-extension/README.md

 # Twitch ANF Blocker

-Removes the carousel from the DOM and mutes the stream by default (localStorage)
+Removes the carousel from the DOM
+Mutes the stream by default (localStorage) and pauses it after 10 seconds.

 ### How to use it?
 - Download the files, it will come in a directory